 This research was supported by Bristol Myers Squibb GmbH & Co.KGaA, Munich, Germany.

-Declaration of Interest statement

-PM declares participation in Data Safety Monitoring Advisory Boards for MSD, Perre Fabre, GSK, Roche, Bristol Myers Squibb, Novartis, Sanofi, Beiersdorf, Allmiral, Hermal, AMGEN, and Sun-Pharma.
-MB holds shares of BioNTech and Affimed.
-All other authors declare no competing interests.

 Ethic committee approval

 We got the ethical approval for this study by the IRB Ethical Review Board of Hamburg and the medical association of Lower Saxonia for analysis of human materials and all patients gave their written informed consent for this study.